 Workshops are your chance to learn and apply new skills and methodologies.
 Please note that all of these sessions happen at the same time as the conference events (concurrent sessions, field trips).
 Pre-registration for workshops is required and will include a nominal fee.
 Sign up for workshops when you register for the conference.
 Space in each workshop is limited, and sign up is first-come-first-serve, so register early to make sure you get in to your desired workshop.
 Note that workshop fees are non-refundable.

 Date and time: Wednesday, February 20, Time 1:30 – 3:10 pm

 How do we connect and engage a general audience of non-scientists with science concepts and the practice of ecological restoration in our communities?
 Good conservation and restoration work begins with good communication and discovering what is important to stakeholders in a particular area.
 This interactive workshop will give scientists and managers practical, immediately usable, and more effective tools to connect and engage non-scientists in their communities or organizations with science concepts.
 Participants will partake in role-play, case studies, group brainstorming, and games to show how the way the science of ecological restoration is communicated can make or break its reception by a community.

-Cindy Crawford is an Interpretive Trainer for the National Association for Interpretation and certifies natural resources leaders in communicating clearly about the natural world.
+Cindy Crosby is an Interpretive Trainer for the National Association for Interpretation and certifies natural resources leaders in communicating clearly about the natural world.
 She has a passion for sharing the natural world through words, images, and experiences.
 She has designed interpretive panels on natural area sites, written a weekly prairie blog for non-scientists, and produced programming to natural resources volunteers at The Morton Arboretum in Illinois.
 She is also the author of several books including “Tallgrass Conversations: In Search of the Prairie Spirit.”